Table of Contents

 Medicinal uses of Bhringraja or Eclipta alba

 Eclipta alba plant can be used in fresh or dried form.
 It has antihepatotoxic, ophthalmic, digestive, carminative, aphrodisiac and anti-inflammatory action.
 Its fresh leaves are considered pain relieving and absorbent.
-It is used in treatment of wounds, cuts, hair problems, fever, cold and swelling.
+It is used in the treatment of wounds, cuts, hair problems, fever, cold and swelling.

 In Gujrat people make powder of amla, bringraj and mulethi and take regularly to prevent various diseases.
 In Asaam and Bengal, people use it to cure wounds.